-There are a plethora of alcohol stoves designs available today for lightweight backpackers.
-However, one of my all-time favorites remains the Brasslite Stove (1.4 oz.) which is completely self-contained and includes a built-in simmer control, base plate and pot holder.
+There are a plethora of alcohol stove designs available today for backpackers.
+However, one of my all-time favorites remains the Brasslite Stove (1.4 oz.) which is completely self-contained (except for a windscreen) and includes a built-in simmer control, base plate, and pot holder.

 I have also found that the Brasslite is easier to light in colder weather than any of the other alcohol stoves I own, which I attribute to the stove’s brass construction and all-in-one design.